victor361/learngit/readme.txt

-Gid is a version control system.
+Gid is a distributed version control system.
 Git is free software.